v1.2.0 — SystemVerilog Output Support

-AXI4-Lite Register Interfaces
+AXI4-Lite Register Generation.
+One Command.

 pip install axion-hdl